Why Should I Migrate PST to Office 365?

 Personal Storage Table or PST is an Outlook data file that stores mail items, such as emails, contacts, attachments, etc. Outlook creates a PST when you add or sign up with a POP (POP3) email account.
 Users can also export their mail items from Outlook to PST format via Import/Export wizard for backup and migration purposes.

-If your organization is using an on-premises POP or IMAP email server (not the Exchange Server or Outlook.com) and want to switch to Office 365, you can migrate the local PST files, created by or exported via Outlook, to Office 365 tenant.
+If your organization is using an on-premises POP or IMAP email server (not the Exchange Server or Outlook.com) and want to switch to Microsoft 365, you can migrate the local PST files, created by or exported via Outlook, to Office 365 tenant.

-If you have PST files containing mail items that you access locally, you can upload and migrate them to Office 365 and access those mail items from anywhere and from any device, such as Outlook on Windows, Mac, Android or iOS smartphones, or via a web browser.
+If you have PST files containing mail items that you access locally, you can upload and migrate them to Microsoft 365 and access those mail items from anywhere and from any device, such as Outlook on Windows, Mac, Android or iOS smartphones, or via a web browser.

 Large PST file is prone to corruption.
 Traditionally, users can reduce the PST file size by deleting old mail items or attachments after saving them locally or splitting the large PST into multiple smaller PSTs.
 Although this can prevent corruption due to oversizing, the PST files remain vulnerable to damage due to other factors, such as abrupt shutdown, system or Outlook crash, etc., while PST is open in the Outlook client.

 By uploading or migrating PST files to Office 365, users can overcome the PST file limitations and avoid data loss due to corruption.
-In addition, they won’t have to manage their PST file once the mail items are moved to Office 365.
+In addition, they won’t have to manage their PST file once the mail items are moved to Microsoft 365.

 PST files can be easily imported into any Outlook profile.
 Thus, it’s important to keep them encrypted or at a secure location to avoid data leakage.
 You can also migrate your PST files to Office 365 to prevent unauthorized access or data leakage and access them from anywhere with secure Microsoft Modern Authentication.